Johns Hopkins UniversityEst. 1876

 Brian Gallagher

-Brian Gallagher is a writer and editor who has commissioned award-winning stories which have been featured in The Best American Science and Nature Writing and The Best Writing on Mathematics.
-An editor at Ergo, and former editor at Nautilus, his journalism has also been recognized by The New Yorker and others.
-Gallagher is a graduate of the Columbia Journalism School and studied philosophy at the...
+Brian Gallagher is a writer and editor at Ergo, an online open access platform that presents philosophical works from scholars around the world.
+A former editor at Nautilus, his journalism has been recognized by The New Yorker, among other publications.
+Gallagher is a graduate of the Columbia Journalism School and studied philosophy at the University of California, Santa Barbara.